Boy humiliated because of deformed face.

 This novel is a feel-good life-giving story.
 This book gives power to change hearts – where people no longer base their judgment of another upon race, appearance, religion, gender and many other prejudices.

-I happen to have written this review a month after one armed man performed heinous acts of hate upon my country and took the lives of 50 New Zealanders.
+I happen to have written after a disastrous event.
 Reviewing this novel was so timely and important as I can reflect on the importance of the message of this novel.
 No more should we stand for judgments of others based on what we see.
 And no more should we act on those judgments.

-The offender tried to spread terror throughout the world and divide people.
-However, acts of kindness, charity, and compassion circulate the arteries of many humans who choose to do good.
-The harrowing and bone-chilling stories of fear experienced by the victims must be drowned out by an earth focused on love.
+Acts of kindness, charity, and compassion circulate the arteries of many humans who choose to do good.
 I hope this manifesto of compassion allows and inspires you, The Readers, to allow you to see with eyes that are clear and unprejudiced, because (as shown in Wonder) we can change how we view others.

 When we view our planet from outer space (as Auggie would have liked to do) it can be observed that we are all the same and all inhabit the same life-giving planet.
 We must stand beside those who are unprivileged, physically different, religiously alternate to us, and racially diverse because we all have hearts that beat at the same pace.
 We are the same!
 We may all have different struggles and stories like August, Julian, Summer and Jack-Will but we all deserve love and equality.